LukeDSchenk/go-backdoors/README.md

 Now whenever the reverse shell is run from the target machine, you will receive a connection to your listening port on your local machine and be granted a bash shell!

 *Note: This project is for educational purposes only.
-I do not expect it to be perfect, but if you do have any questions about it please feel free to ask.
+I do not expect it to be perfect.
+If you do have any questions about it please feel free to ask.
 You can reach me through github (I think?) or just send me an email at nineofpine@protonmail.com*